hmadisonturner/IntelligenceCommunity/README.md

+# IntelligenceCommunity

-# IntelligenceCommunity is an educational agent framework
+IntelligenceCommunity is an educational agent framework.